 How does HLS work?

-On the server side, the video stream is encoded using H.264 or H.265 and divided into small segments.
-Alongside these fragments, HLS creates an index file (M3U8 manifest) that tells the player which chunks to request and in what order.
+On the server side, the video stream is encoded using H.264 or H.265 and divided into small segments which are typically stored as .ts files (MPEG2 Transport Stream format).
+Alongside these fragments, HLS creates an index file known as a manifest (.m3u8), which tells the player which chunks to request, in what order, and at which quality level.

-A content delivery network (CDN) usually distributes these segments, caching them for faster access worldwide.
+A content delivery network (CDN) usually handles distribution, caching the segments to reduce latency and enable fast global access.
 On the client side, a device such as a phone or laptop requests the segments and assembles them in sequence.
 If bandwidth conditions change, the player automatically switches between quality levels to keep playback stable.

 Why HLS is the standard for video hosting and streaming